PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Three Phrase Understanding Tasks

 \subsection{Phrase Retrieval (PR)}

-PR is a phrase retrieval task with the goal of finding a phrase $\vp$ in a given document $\vd$ such that $\vp$ is semantically similar to the query phrase, which is the paraphrase $\vq_1$ provided by annotators.
-We release two versions of PR: \textbf{PR-pass} and \textbf{PR-page}, \ie datasets of 3-tuples (query $\vq_1$, target phrase $\vp$, document $\vd$) as in \cref{fig:pr_example} where $\vd$ is a random 11-sentence passage that contains $\vp$ (\cref{fig:pr_pass}) or an entire Wikipedia page (\cref{fig:pr_page}).
+PR is a task of finding in a given document $\vd$ a phrase $\vp$ that is semantically similar to the given query phrase, which is the paraphrase $\vq_1$ (the answer by annotators to Q1) or $\vq_2$ (the answer to Q2).
+We release two versions of PR: \textbf{PR-pass} and \textbf{PR-page}, \ie datasets of triplets (query $\vq_1$, target phrase $\vp$, document $\vd$) where $\vd$ is a random 11-sentence passage that contains $\vp$ (\cref{fig:pr_pass}) or an entire Wikipedia page (\cref{fig:pr_page}).
 While PR-pass contains 28,147 examples, PR-page contains slightly fewer examples (28,098) as we remove those examples whose Wikipedia pages coincidentally also contain exactly the query phrase (in addition to the target phrase).
 Both datasets are split into $\sim$20K/3K/5K for train/dev/test, respectively.